Sustainability of Artificial Turf

 This picture was taken right here in Millersville, at Comet field.
 They simply have this hanging up to watch out for their ni

 ce turf field.
 The owners do not want food crumbs, bread, pretzels, juices, plastic bottles, etc., on their turf.
 There’s a time and place for pets to be allowed on turf too.
 Almost on every sports facility, you could find a “No Pets Allowed” sign hanging up on the fence outside of the turf too.
 The reason for that is, they don’t want to be cleaning up after your dog.
 The turf is strictly for sports purposes only.
 Although, in Lancaster city, there is a dog park.
 The Buchanan dog park has its own synthetic turf used for friendly dogs to come play.
 The turf used here is obviously pet friendly, and that is the time to bring your pet on turf.
 Sports facilities turfs were meant to be put in so they don’t use a lot of maintenance.
 Therefore, if one were to bring their dog on one, it wouldn’t properly get cleaned up.
-At dog parks, someone is maintain
+At dog parks, someone is maintaining it.

 Ahmed, Touhid.
 “Eco Friendly & Organic Turf For Sports Fields | Matrix Turf.”
 Matrix Turf –